-- 1. Each student will be assigned to work under the direct or indirect supervision of a qualified staff technologist. - A student must have direct supervision while observing, practicing, or performing an exam in which the student has not yet achieved competency. - All OR, mobile radiographic and mobile fluoroscopic procedures must be performed under direct supervision. - Direct Supervision is defined as a qualified technologist in the room overseeing all activities associated with a radiographic procedure including: - a.
+- 1. Each student will be assigned to work under the direct or indirect supervision of a qualified staff technologist. - 2.
+A student must have direct supervision while observing, practicing, or performing an exam in which the student has not yet achieved competency. - 3.
+All mobile radiographic and mobile fluoroscopic procedures must be performed under direct supervision. - 4.
+Direct Supervision is defined as a qualified technologist in the room overseeing all activities associated with a radiographic procedure including: - a.
 The qualified technologist reviews the procedure in relation to the student's level of experience and achievement. - b.
 The qualified technologist evaluates the condition of the patient in relation to the student's knowledge. - c.
 The qualified technologist is present during the performance of the procedure. - d.
-The qualified technologist reviews and approves the procedure along with the radiographic images that are produced. - 2.
-After a student has achieved competency in a particular exam, he/she may perform that exam with Indirect Supervision unless it is OR, mobile radiographic or mobile fluoroscopic procedure or if a radiographic image must be repeated then a student must be directly supervised. - 3.
+The qualified technologist will be next to the student and the patient.
+The qualified technologist will be next to the wall bucky, x-ray table, stretcher, or portable, and not behind a lead wall or lead window. - e.
+The qualified technologist reviews and approves the procedure along with the radiographic images that are produced. - 5.
+After a student has achieved competency in a particular exam, the student may perform that exam with Indirect Supervision unless it is a mobile radiographic or mobile fluoroscopic procedure or if a radiographic image must be repeated then a student must be directly supervised. - 6.
 Indirect Supervision is defined as a qualified technologist immediately available to assist a student, regardless of the level of the student's achievement or competency.
-Immediately available is
+Immediately available is interpreted as the presence of a qualified technologist adjacent to the room or location where a radiographic procedure is being performed.

-- interpreted as the presence of a qualified technologist adjacent to the room or location where a radiographic procedure is being performed. - 4.
-In order to maximize radiation protection and safety for the patient, all unsatisfactory images must be repeated under the direct supervision of a qualified technologist who is licensed in radiography by the Commonwealth of Massachusetts Radiation Control Program and/or certified by the ARRT in radiography, regardless of the student's level of competency.
-For additional information on repeating unsatisfactory images refer to Policy #14, Repeating of Unsatisfactory Radiographic Images. - 5.
-Under all circumstances, students must have images evaluated and approved before releasing any patient and sending the images to PACS. - 6.
+- 7. In order to maximize radiation protection and safety for the patient, all unsatisfactory images_must be repeated under the direct supervision of a qualified technologist who is licensed in radiography by the Commonwealth of Massachusetts Radiation Control Program and/or certified by the ARRT in radiography, regardless of the student's level of competency.
+For additional information on repeating unsatisfactory images refer to Policy #14, Repeating of Unsatisfactory Radiographic Images. - 8.
+Under all circumstances, students must have images evaluated and approved before releasing any patient and sending the images to PACS. - 9.
 Students who are in violation of the policy and procedures for supervision of students will meet with their Clinical Preceptor and Program Officials (Program Director, Clinical Coordinator).
-A Student Conference Report form will be completed to document the reason for the conference and the expectations that the student is to meet. - 7.
-Violations in this policy will reflect in the student's clinical practicum course grade as point reductions in the category of professionalism. - 8.
+A Student Conference Report form will be completed to document the reason for the conference and the expectations that the student is to meet. - 10.
+Violations in this policy will reflect in the student's clinical practicum course grade as point reductions in the category of professionalism. - 11.
 Repeat violations or infractions of policies related to radiation safety policy or patient safety will result in the student being placed on clinical probation.